OSIRIS-REx: Sample return

 On 7 April 2021, OSIRIS-REx completed its final flyover of Bennu and began drifting away from the asteroid.
 On 10 May 2021, the spacecraft departed the vicinity of Bennu and began its two-year journey to Earth with the asteroid sample.

 On 24 September 2023, at 4:42 a.m.
 MDT, at a distance of 63,000 mi from Earth, it ejected the sample return capsule, which re-entered the atmosphere at 27,650 mph.
 Due to a mistake in wiring, the drogue parachute did not deploy as planned at 100,000 feet (30,400 meters).
 However, the main parachute was released when the spacecraft reached about 9,000 feet (2,700 meters), and it survived deployment despite higher than anticipated speeds.
 About 8:52 a.m.
 MDT the capsule landed at 11 mph at the Utah Test and Training Range, one minute earlier than predicted.
 The main spacecraft maneuvered to a trajectory away from Earth for its extended mission to Apophis in 2029 called OSIRIS-APEX.

 At 10:15 a.m.
 MDT, the capsule was taken from the landing site by helicopter.
 The sample will be analyzed at NASA's Astromaterials Research and Exploration Science Directorate (ARES) and at Japan's Extraterrestrial Sample Curation Center.
 Asteroid sample material requests will be considered and distributed to organizations worldwide by ARES.

 On 11 October 2023, the recovered capsule was opened to reveal a "first look" at the asteroid sample contents.
 Further looks were reported on 13 December 2023 and revealed organic molecules and unknown materials that require study to determine their composition.

 Some damaged fasteners prevented immediate opening, but, after three months, on 13 January 2024, NASA reported fully opening the recovered container.
 In total, 121.6 g of asteroidal material was recovered from the sample container.

 The samples became available to the world’s scientists for research by request on 1 April 2024.
 On 15 May 2024, an overview of preliminary analytical studies on the returned samples was reported.
-In January 2025, NASA revealed that while the samples did not show evidence of life in an early solar system, their contents suggest that the conditions necessary for the emergence of life were likely widespread across it.
-These findings have prompted scientists to wonder why life did not emerge from Bennu.
-Further, they theorize that the amount of ammonia, which is a volatile substance, in the samples indicates that Bennu emerged from the colder, outer regions of space.
+In January 2025, NASA revealed that while the samples did not show evidence of life, their contents suggest that the conditions necessary for the emergence of life were likely widespread in the early solar system.
+The amount of ammonia, a volatile substance, in the samples indicates that Bennu emerged from the colder, outer regions of space.

 In January 2025, it was reported that a wide range of carbon- and nitrogen-rich organic compounds have been identified in samples returned from Bennu, including 14 of the 20 amino acids that make up proteins in terrestrial organisms, as well as all four nucleobases (adenine, thymine, cytosine and guanine) that are the essential building blocks of DNA and RNA.
 The samples contain a nearly equal mix of left-handed (L) and right-handed (D) amino acids, raising questions about whether asteroids like Bennu helped shape Earth's biochemistry.